Blackheath, West Midlands

-Blackheath is a town in the Sandwell Metropolitan Borough, in the county of West Midlands, England.
+Blackheath is a town and electoral ward in the Sandwell Metropolitan Borough, in the county of West Midlands, England.

+At the 2021 census, the Blackheath built-up area had a population of 6,950, while the larger electoral ward (which includes parts of Rowley Village and Rowley Hall Estate) had a population of 12,065.

 History

 Before 1841, Bleak Heath or Blake Heath was a small group of farm houses and inns on the turnpike road from Oldbury to Halesowen, within Rowley Regis.
-The changes brought about by the Industrial Revolution led to a Private Act in June that year that allowed the sale of the Rowley Regis glebe lands in order to finance the building of a new vicarage.
+The changes brought about by the Industrial Revolution led to a private act of Parliament in June that year that allowed the sale of the Rowley Regis glebe lands in order to finance the building of a new vicarage.

 The land was purchased by developers who, throughout the remainder of the 19th century, expanded Blackheath as a dormitory town for the surrounding industries, in particular, the coal mine at Coombes Wood and the Hailstone quarry.
 Workers migrated to Blackheath from across England and particularly from Wales until the town and its neighbours grew to form the existing conurbation with nearby Birmingham.